junwai/Game/Game Rules.md

 - Manual Override: If adjacent to your Elite, Commons may use your Elite's Reaction points as if it were their own.
 Passive

 #### Tier 1: Level 2+
 - Repair: Add 2 Health to an adjacent friendly built unit up to its max Health.
-May be used to prevent elimination of adjacent unit.
+May be used to prevent Elimination of adjacent unit.
 If used this way, set the unit's Health to 2.
 Special, Reaction
 - Medbay: Build.
 Obstacle.
 At the end of the round, if your Elite is within 2 spaces, your Elite regains all Health.
 Max 2.
 Passive
 - Grappling Hook: Choose an occupied space in a straight line from your Elite within 4 spaces.
 Move into the adjacent space of that occupied space closest to your Elite.
 Movement
 - Armory: Build.
 Obstacle. +1 Damage and +1 Hit for friendly units within 3 spaces.
 Max 3.
 Passive
 - Recycling: If a friendly Common is destroyed, you may build an obstacle where your unit last occupied.
 Reaction

 #### Tier 2: Level 4+
 - Bunker: Build.
 Obstacle. +1 Armor for friendly units within 3 spaces.
-Gives immunity to Piercing and electric-themed attacks.
+Gives immunity to Piercing.
 Max 3.
 Passive
 - Increased Range: +2 range for Turrets.
 Passive
 - Grenade.
 Once per turn; choose a target space up to 2 spaces away from your Elite.
 Target space takes 2 Wounding damage, Range 1 away from target space takes AOE Wounding damage.
 Units in off center spaces are moved 1 space away in that direction.
 Special
 - Sidecar: If your Elite is next to a friendly Common, you may move the Elite and Common simultaneously when moving the Common.
 The Elite must stay in the same space relative to the Common.
 Passive